bijection/g9/README.md

 ### g9Context.[shape]
-When calling a drawing method, you can include any number of ordered arguments, optionally followed by an object that specifies futher arguments by name, and / or includes svg properties.
+When calling a drawing method, you can include any number of ordered arguments, optionally followed by an object that specifies further arguments by name, and / or includes svg properties.
 For example, all of the following are equivalent:

 ```javascript
 ctx.point(30, 50, ['a'])